What are RAP certificates?

 • Landlord's Obligations: The role of the landlord in the RAP is to provide decent, safe, and sanitary housing to a tenant at a reasonable rent.
 The dwelling unit must pass the program's Housing Quality Standards and be maintained up to those standards as long as the owner receives housing assistance payments.
 In addition, the landlord is expected to provide the services agreed to as part of the rental agreement signed with the tenant and the contract signed with the PHA.

 • PHA’s Obligations: The PHA administers the program locally.
 The PHA provides a family with the housing assistance that enables the family to find suitable housing.
 The PHA also enters into a contract with the landlord to provide housing assistance payments on behalf of the family.
 If the landlord fails to meet the owner's obligations under the rental agreement, the PHA has the right to terminate assistance payments.
 The PHA must re-examine the family's income and composition at least annually and must inspect each unit at least annually to ensure that it meets minimum Housing Quality Standards.

-• DSS's Role: DSS contracts with John D'Amelia & Associates, LLC to administer the Rental Assistance Program for the state.
-DSS also develops policies, procedures and regulations, provides technical assistance to JDA and its subcontractors, provides due process administrative hearing rights to program participant’s and monitors administration of the program to ensure that program rules are followed properly.
+• DOH's Role: DOH contracts with John D'Amelia & Associates, LLC to administer the Rental Assistance Program for the state.
+DOH also develops policies, procedures and regulations, provides technical assistance to JDA and its subcontractors, provides due process administrative hearing rights to program participant’s and monitors administration of the program to ensure that program rules are followed properly.